theenack/qb-casinojob/README.md

 # qb-casinojob
 This is a Casino Job designed exclusivley for QBCore.
-This resource stemed from https://github.com/Andyauk/qb-vanillaunicorn
+This resource stemed from qb-unicornjob.
+Still under development 1/4/2023

 ## Dependencies :